valtech/aem-easy-content-upgrade/Readme.md

 Please note that scripts will not be executed on a local development instance of AEM Cloud (no composite node store).
 Here you can activate the execution via install hook.
 See pom.xml of examples-cloud package how to activate the install hook via profile.
 Install hooks must not be activated for AEM Cloud environments hosted by Adobe.

+Scripts with "always" selector might be executed at random times as cloud instances can be added/removed dynamically based on load.

 <a name="installHook"></a>

 ## Install Hook